Congleton Museum: History

 Congleton Museum was officially opened by the Duke of Gloucester on 9 October 2002.

-In 2025 Congleton Museum was placed on the Museum At Risk register.
+In 2025 Congleton Museum was placed on Arts Council England's Museum At Risk register.

+In December 2025 The Charity Commission opened an investigation into Congleton Museum, this happened following a "row" between members of the board of Trustees and concerns over the governance of the Museum.

 Collection and exhibits

 The museum focuses on the history of Congleton and its immediate neighbourhood, with particular emphasis on prehistory, the Civil War, the Industrial age and World War II.
 The main display area is on the ground floor.
 On the first floor there is a research library and map collection and an education room.
 This is used for exhibitions, school visits, talks and social events.
 There are also showcases for the display of other items from the collection.

 The museum's collection includes a 1500BC burial urn, a log boat from the 930AD, and two 17th century coin hoards.
 The museum houses tableaux illustrating life in the town during prehistoric times, in the Civil War, in the heyday of the textile industry and during the Second World War.
 Figures from the past tell their stories, and interactive computers fill in the background.
 Relief maps show the changes over the centuries.
 The Civil War was particularly significant to Congleton – a former mayor of the town, John Bradshaw, was first to sign Charles I's death warrant.
 A cannonball from that time, still embedded in a piece of wall from Biddulph Hall, is in the museum.
 There are frequent temporary exhibitions, often involving the work of local schools.